slavrd/tfev4-vagrant-proxy/README.md

 A two node Vagrant project demonstrating TFE using HTTP proxy.

-The Vagrant file defines two VM
+The Vagrant file defines two VMs

 * `proxy` - has Squid proxy installed
 * `tfe` - has TFE installed in poc mode using self-signed certificate.
 Installation is online.